Svalbard Ski & Sail

 Finding a good deal on a good flight itinerary to Longyearbyen takes a bit of work.
 Book well in advance of your trip.
 Be careful of using the discount sites as additional luggage fees — charged for each leg of your trip potentially — can be pretty hefty.
 You will need two 20-kg bags so factor that into your planning.

 Look for and spend a bit of extra money if necessary to get flights with shorter (<4 hr) stopovers and as few connections as possible.

-Then overnight in Oslo and catch the next morning’s flight to Longyearbyen with SAS or Norwegian airlines.
+From Oslo you may need to overnight and catch the next morning’s flight to Longyearbyen (with SAS or Norwegian airlines).

 On the way back, book a flight on the morning of Day 11 (see Itinerary tab for dates) to Oslo.
 If you are heading to a European city as your final destination you should be able to continue on same day.
 If you are heading across the Atlantic, plan to stay in Oslo again that night and catch an early flight back home, again with one of the big airlines.

 Here are a collection of tips for eating in Norway & Svalbard.